-This command converts experimental data on disk to the TIF file format for use with Fiji/ImageJ and to the hdf5-based qpimage data file format.
-The experimental data files are loaded with the qpformat library, which supports several quantitative phase imaging file formats.
-If a specific format is not supported, please create an issue at the qpformat issue page.
-A typical use case of dm_convert on Windows is dm_convert "d:\\data\path\to\experiment"
+This command converts experimental data on disk to the TIF file format for use with Fiji/ImageJ and to the hdf5-based appimage data file format.
+The experimental data files are loaded with the appropriate library, which supports several quantitative phase imaging file formats.
+If a specific format is not supported, please create an issue at the appropriate issue page.
+A typical use case of dm_convert on Windows is which is equivalent to

+'''

+dm_convert "d:\\data\path\to\experiment"

+'''